 The Legend of Momotaro: A Journey through the Heroes of Okayama

-This ancient mountain castle in Soja City is said to be the castle of the demon that Momotaro defeated.
-It has been selected as one of the 100 most famous castles in Japan, and the remains of the ancient mountain castle remain in this area, so it is often linked to the Momotaro legend.
-A magnificent view spreads out from the castle ruins, and you can feel as if you are standing on the stage where Momotaro fought the demon.
+This ancient mountain castle in Soja City is said to be the castle of the ogre that Momotaro defeated.
+It has been selected as one of Japan's 100 most famous castles, and the remains of the ancient mountain castle remain in this area, making it a place often associated with the Momotaro legend.
+A magnificent view unfolds from the castle ruins, making you feel as if you are standing on the stage where Momotaro fought the ogre.

 Kinojo Castle